club-s0da/Python/Web Scraping Wiki Largest Companies.md

 # Assign the table to a variable:
 table = soup.find('table', class_="wikitable sortable")

-# Now pull all the 'th' tags from table
+# Pull all the 'th' tags from table
 # Assign them a variable:
 headings = table.find_all('th')

-# Now LOOP through the headings:
+# LOOP through the headings:
 """
 column_names = []  # Create an empty list to store the results
 for columns in headings: